sipart/sipart.github.io/core_on_a_page.md

-# Creating a lab/test Juniper MPLS core
+# Core On a Page

-## Using RSVP as the LDP and ISIS for the IGP.
+## Creating a lab/test Juniper MPLS core using RSVP as the LDP and ISIS for the IGP.
 The brief assumes equal trunks with ‘normal’ utilisation expected with no Traffic Engineering

 # Configure MPLS
 * Configure all the core link interfaces with `family mpls`